Umuzi-org/tech-department/content/topics/sql-schema-design/index.md

 #### Recruits and departments

 Each department has one or more recruits, and recruits belong to a department at a time.
-This relationship can best be represented when linking both entities through the cohort table(seen below picture), this way we get to observe in details the relationship.
+This relationship can best be represented when linking both entities through the cohort table(seen below picture); this way, we get to observe in details the relationship.

 ![step 1 image](./img/department_and_recruit.png)